hashicorp/terraform-provider-aws/website/docs/r/spot_datafeed_subscription.html.markdown

 ## Import

-Import A Spot Datafeed Subscription using the word `spot-datafeed-subscription`.
+Import a Spot Datafeed Subscription using the word `spot-datafeed-subscription`.
 For example:

 ```
 $ terraform import aws_spot_datafeed_subscription.mysubscription spot-datafeed-subscription